Balancing Producer Fairness and Efficiency via Prior-Weighted Rating System Design: Responsive Model

+However, there is a key difference caused by the shift to the responsive model; variance is now highest for high-quality products, especially for small $\eta$.
+We view this effect as a result of ``rich-get-richer'' effects in systems where users make decisions based on prior ratings.

-\textbf{Increasing prior strength increases producer fairness by reducing impact of early performance.} Here we investigate the mechanism by which increasing $\eta$ increases producer fairness.
-Figure \ref{fig:responsive_lineplot} looks at products in the top quartile of true quality in $V$ that survived to be played 4 times; conditioned on the number of likes receieved in those first 4 plays, it measures the mean play ratio for the remainder of the product's lifespan as a dependent variable.
-Note that because the quality of all products in this quartile are in the same very high range (between 0.92 and 0.95), no products got 0 likes after 4 plays, and the $\eta=0$ simulation even had no products in the top quartile getting 1 like after 4 plays.
-We observe that for low values of $\eta$, early performance has significant consequences on future popularity; as $\eta$ increases, the number of likes achieved early on has less consequences for future exposure.
+\textbf{Increasing prior strength mitigates rich-get-richer effects.} Finally, the results illustrate that higher prior weights can mediate popularity bias.
+We measured products in the top quartile of true quality within $V$ that stayed in the market long enough to be purchased 4 or more times.\footnote{Note that because the qualities of all products in this quartile are in the same very high range (between 0.92 and 0.95), no products got 0 likes in the first 4 purchases.} We display the mean selection rate of these products conditional on the value of $\eta$ and their number of likes in the first 4 purchases.
+For low values of $\eta$, early performance has significant consequences on future popularity, with the mean selection rate for the 4-likes group being more than six times that of the 1-like group when $\eta=1$.
+As $\eta$ increases, the number of likes achieved early on has fewer consequences for future exposure; the mean selection rate for all groups is roughly 0.19 when $\eta=1000$.
+Our results are illustrated in Figure \ref{fig:responsive_lineplot}.